CX & Design

 - Ask the group to work on each section in order, starting with strengths.
 Get them to generate five ideas individually, write them on post-it notes, and add them to the wall, describing them to the group as they do so.

-Once you have covered the four sections, I would recommend that you then work with the group to organize and prioritize the ideas.
+Once you have covered the four sections, I would recommend that you then work with the group to organise and prioritise the ideas.
 This will highlight the areas within each of the four sections that have the most consensus, and provides the activity themes for going forward.

 The attending delegates should represent all areas of the business, including: